iQuerz/iQScript/README.md

 ## Feature List:
 - **Automagical installer**:
 *Portable installer that concocts the script to your liking.
-Just select what features you like.*
+Just select what features you want.*

 - **Alt + Q**:
 *Closes the Active Window and brings to focus last one used.*